 - The Morse 14-TPI blade struggled to cut below 3/16″ and is ineffective in cutting 1/8″ thick material.

 Note 3: Finding 14-TPI blades at local home improvement stores may not be possible, and many of the hacksaw blade brands don’t offer a 14-TPI model.
-Don’t worry, a 14-TPI blade isn’t needed for homeowner projects.
-However, a tradesman that cuts heavy metal regularly may want to experiment with a 14-TPI blade compared to using a 18-TPI blade.
+Don’t worry, a 14-TPI blade isn’t a priority for homeowner projects.
+However, a tradesman that needs a hand saw for heavy metal cutting may want to experiment with a 14-TPI blade compared to using a 18-TPI blade.

 18-TPI Hacksaw Blade Overview